kclejeune/RegistrationBot/README.md

 cd RegistrationBot
 pip3 install -r requirements.txt
 ```
 Finally, we need to synchronize with the naval time server to match with SIS servers.
 This just updates your timeserver from time.apple.com to tick.usno.navy.mil.
-It requires sudo to modify /usr/sbin, but it's completely safe.
+It requires sudo to modify /usr/sbin, but it's considered safe.
 ```bash
 sudo /usr/sbin/systemsetup -setnetworktimeserver "tick.usno.navy.mil"
 sudo /usr/sbin/systemsetup -setusingnetworktime on